What is MVC Architecture in Java? Explained

 MVC (Model-View-Controller) is a design pattern that divides an application into three interconnected components:

-The core purpose of MVC architecture is to separate concerns.
+The core purpose of the MVC architecture is to separate concerns.
 By organizing the application this way, you can manage business logic, UI, and data flow independently.
 This makes your code more structured, scalable, and easier to maintain.

 MVC architecture in Java divides an application into Model, View, and Controller components.
 This separation improves code organization, simplifies development, and enhances flexibility.